Pettersson-dev/Security-architecture/README.md

 * https://explained-from-first-principles.com/email/

 # HMI - Human to machine interaction
-Interaction between machine, e.g IT software and hardware.
+Human interaction with IT software and hardware.
 The user interface can either be graphical, mechanical, sensors etc.

 Principles
 * Do not rely on human memory